Damascus's Procedure on

 Send a Message to Damascus

-We'll deliver your message to Damascus at his hospital bed.
+We'll deliver your message to Damascus as soon as we see him.